degdigital/Phingento/README.md

 * __deploy.[environment].branch:__ The git branch to deploy from.

 * __deploy.[environment].compressjs:__ When set to true will use the google closure compiler to compress all core and skin js used in the front end of the site.
-This will add up to 10 minutes to your build time, but reduces js size by nearly 50%.
+This will add up to 10 minutes to your build time, but reduces Javascript size by about 50%.

 Server Setup
 ------------